BackofenLab/AxoWise/docs/journalStructure.md

 ## Signal Transduction and Targeted Therapy: IF 40.8
 _Structure 01:_
 ### Data Availability
-  * accession numbers/project number found in plaintext instead of hyperlink
+  * accession number/acession code/project number found in plaintext instead of hyperlink
-  * source code available upon request or not available at all
+  * source code available upon request or not available at all - available on Github for only 1 out of 23 publications

 _Structure 02:_
 ### Data Availability
 ### Code Availability

+## Bioactive Materials: IF 18.0
+### Data Availability (Statement)
+  * 1 out of 7 publications stated accession number
+  * data available upon request
+  * no data available at all
+  * no source code

 **General Observation:** Most publications started adding source code from 2019 onwards